sassoftware/viya4-orders-cli/README.md

   viya4-orders-cli [command]

 Available Commands:
-  certificates     Download certificates for the given order number deploymentAssets Download deployment assets for the given order number at the given cadence name and version - if version not specified, get the latest version of the given cadence name help             Help about any command
+  assetHistory     Get the list of completed asset downloads for the given order number certificates     Download certificates for the given order number deploymentAssets Download deployment assets for the given order number at the given cadence name and version - if version not specified, get the latest version of the given cadence name help             Help about any command